 Privacy Policy

-This privacy policy has been compiled to better serve those who are concerned with how their ‘Personally identifiable information’ (PII) is being used online.
-PII, as used in US privacy law and information security, is information that can be used on its own or with other information to identify, contact, or locate a single person, or to identify an individual in context.
-Please read our privacy policy carefully to get a clear understanding of how we collect, use, protect or otherwise handle your Personally Identifiable Information in accordance with our website.
+This privacy policy has been compiled to better serve those concerned with how their **Personally Identifiable Information (PII)** is being used online.
+PII, as used in U.S. privacy law and information security, is information that can be used on its own or with other information to identify, contact, or locate a single person or to identify an individual in context.
+Please read our privacy policy carefully to get a clear understanding of how we collect, use, protect, or otherwise handle your Personally Identifiable Information in accordance with our website and the Texas Data Privacy and Security Act (TDPSA).

 When do we collect information?

-We collect information from you when you fill out a form or enter information on our site.
+We collect information from you when you fill out a form, enter information on our site, subscribe to our newsletter, respond to surveys or marketing communications, or use certain website features.

 How do we use your information?

-• To send periodic emails regarding your order or other products and services.
+- To send periodic emails regarding products, services, or updates

 How do we protect visitor information?